Choose your settings

 The golden rules: be patient and keep an open mind

-In times of turmoil, every decision needs to be carefully thought out.
+Every decision needs to be carefully thought out.
 Don’t be impulsive or rush into things, which could leave you in a financial hole that’s hard to get out of.
 Whether you’re transferring your business or taking one over, there’s a lot to be gained by taking it slow.

 To come to a transfer arrangement you’re happy with, it’s worth your while to explore options you’d initially dismissed or never even considered.
 That’s why having a number of partners working to find solutions is so essential.
 Keeping an open mind will help ensure everyone gets what they want.

-Regardless of how the impacts of the past few months have impacted your industry, it’s worth taking a step back when buying or selling a business.
 Slowing things down could allow the buyer to pay a fair price by getting access to appropriate financing and allow the current owner to sell the business for its true value and ensure its sustainability.